Is debt consolidation the right option for you? Read these tips to understand the pros and cons.

 As with every loan you undertake, there are certain drawbacks.
 Here are some of the downsides of using a personal loan for debt consolidation:

 - The potential to accumulate more debt.
 Consolidating your debt means that you’ll free up credit.
-But if you’re not careful, you might end up spending more and accumulating even more debt than you started with.
+But if you’re not careful, you might end up spending more and as a result accumulating even more debt than you started with.

 - Spending more overall.
 As mentioned above, a personal loan with a longer term can help you reduce your monthly repayments, However, a longer loan term means you’ll pay more interest and spend more overall.

 - Damaging your credit score.
-If you don’t commit to the monthly repayments on your personal loan, you could end up hurting your credit score or in financial hardship.
+If you don’t keep up with the monthly repayments on your personal loan, you could end up hurting your credit score or worse, be in a serious financial hardship.

 What to do before applying for a personal loan to consolidate your debt